-The Inspectorate takes non-compliance with the law seriously.
-It has the following areas of focus:
+We take non-compliance with the law seriously.
+Our investigations have the following areas of focus:

-- whether there is public interest in investigating the matter
+- whether there is a public interest in investigating the matter

-- whether there is risk that vulnerable members of our community are being exploited
+- whether there is a risk that vulnerable members of our community are being exploited

 - high-risk industries and the type of work being done

 - child safety and welfare

 - whether the non-compliant behaviour might have occurred deliberately or recklessly